 [composed of calcium carbonate CaCo3]

-Geology - Shells are reffered as biominerals, inorganic solids produced by a wide variety of organisms to harden and stiffen tissues.
-Shell is part of the body of the animal.
-Most of the shells at the beach are empty after the animal has died, and the soft parts decomposed.
+Geology - Shells are referred to as biominerals, inorganic solids produced by a wide variety of organisms to harden and stiffen tissues.
+The shell is part of the body of the animal.
+Most shells at the beach are empty after the animal has died, and the soft parts decomposed.
 A shell is typically composed of calcium carbonate.
 Calcium carbonate is a chemical compound with the formula CaCO3, and common substance found in rocks as the minerals - calcite and aragonite.

 Mother of Pearl